pan-training/Docker/dram/README.md

 - McXtrace

 To run and test locally:
-`docker pull movingnorthwards/dram`
+`docker pull stefanovdmsc/dram`

-***Note: This image will be moved from movingnorthwards to a pan-training dockerhub account soon***
+***Note: This image will be moved from stefanovdmsc to a pan-training dockerhub account soon***

-`docker run -p 8888:8888 --name dramtest movingnorthwards/dram`
+`docker run -p 8888:8888 --name dramtest stefanovdmsc/dram`

 A JupyterLab will be launched in your browser.